Skip to main content

 This course explores specific Human Conditions; what they are and how they can affect the planning and design of the built environment.
 Students will learn about, and how to identify physical, psychological, and cultural human factors, as well as obstacles from the environment.
 They will discuss and analyze the specific influences from these factors and how they can be considered throughout the design process.
 Students will then synthesize practical design solutions that are best for human...

-In this one and half-credit course students will learn to assess and think critically regarding how the designed environment facilitates or inhibits play, including curiosity and risk-taking, across...
+In this course students will learn to assess and think critically regarding how the designed environment facilitates or inhibits play, including curiosity and risk-taking, across the lifespan....

-In this one and half-credit course students will learn to assess and think critically regarding how the designed environment facilitates or inhibits play, including curiosity and risk-taking, across the lifespan.
-Through the use of case studies and peer-reviewed evidence, students will practice design thinking and reflection to strengthen their ability to observe, evaluate and generate designed spaces that foster play, curiosity and risk-taking behaviors and why this is critical for human...
+In this course students will learn to assess and think critically regarding how the designed environment facilitates or inhibits play, including curiosity and risk-taking, across the lifespan.
+Through the use of case studies and peer-reviewed evidence, students will practice design thinking and reflection to strengthen their ability to observe, evaluate and generate designed spaces that foster play, curiosity and risk-taking behaviors and why this is critical for human health.

 Students explore their environments as spiritual spaces for attentive observation & mindful participation.
 Discover the basics of spiritual design and how the designed spaces influence the...